apache/spark/docs/README.md

 ### R Documentation

-If you'd like to generate R documentation, you'll need to [install Pandoc](https://pandoc.org/installing.html) and install these libraries:
+If you'd like to generate R documentation, you'll need to install R, [install Pandoc](https://pandoc.org/installing.html), and install these libraries:

 ```sh